lsst-dm/DMTR-151/README.rst

 DMTR-151
 =======

-This is the test plan and report for LVV-P46 (LVV-P47 (Summit - base network integration) Test Plan and Report), an LSST level 2 milestone pertaining to the Data Management Subsystem.
+This is the test plan and report for LVV-P47 (Summit - base network integration) Test Plan and Report, an LSST level 2 milestone pertaining to the Data Management Subsystem.

 **Links**